 Use Case: Project Based Learning

-With a few years of teaching under her belt, fifth grade teacher Lynn noticed change in education wasn’t happening as fast as she’d like.
+With more than 25 years of teaching under her belt, fifth grade teacher Lynn noticed change in education wasn’t happening as fast as she’d like.
 She felt left behind when comparing herself to the technophiles in the education world, and wanted a solution to institute real change and innovation at her school.

 After reading Launch by AJ Juliani and John Spencer, Lynn discovered Tract and decided to give it a try for her fifth grade classroom.
 Following the suggested launch cycle and self-directed style of learning during 20% Time, she immediately saw her students become excited, invested, and empowered in their learning.